Courtesy of The Proposition Gallery

 Groovin' after Pollock

-"The Depthography Group" brings art and performance to life in deeply grooved photo works.
+"The Depthography Group" brings art & performance to life in deeply grooved photo works.

 By DAVID HATCHETT